-Fellows meet every other Tuesday evening from 5:15 to 7 p.m. during the fall and spring.
-Following a family-style meal prepared by wonderful Study Center volunteers, there is a time of teaching (by Study Center staff and visiting seminary professors) and reading review.
-Fellows then split up into their cohorts – set groups of up to 12 – for further discussion.
+Fellows meet every other Tuesday evening during the fall and spring semesters.
+Following a family-style meal prepared by local Study Center volunteers, there is a time of teaching (by Study Center staff and visiting seminary professors) and reading review.
+Fellows then split up into their cohorts — set groups of up to 12 — for further discussion.

 “The Holy Scriptures are our letters from home.”

 – St. Augustine of Hippo